InWork/docker-ruby-golang-centos/README.md

 # docker-ruby-golang-centos
-Docker recipe containing Ruby, Golang (+ godep) and SQLite on Centos
+Docker recipe containing Ruby, Golang (+ godep) on Centos, it includes even some other common libraries, like:

+- libraries useful for compile common gems
+- nodejs package manager
+- tar, git,...
+- epel releases
+- ...

 The Ruby, Golang and Centos version are easy to change if needed.